 Confidence is key here so make sure whatever you say, your plan is concrete and realistic.
 Your confidence and rock-solid plan will alternatively increase your boss’s confidence in you.
 There will be no hesitation in increasing your workload.

 Remember, your boss’s job is to keep your hands full all week.
 If you use statements like “I am bored” or “I feel like I am wasting my time” will only make your boss defensive.

-Start by pointing out what you have already achieved during the day and then point out at the opportunities still available.
-Statements like “I feel like there is more I can do like to meet clients and I feel ready to start” will get you what you want.
+Start by pointing out what you have already achieved during the day and then point out the opportunities still available.
+Statements like “I feel like there is more I can do like meet clients and I feel ready to start” will get you what you want.